AMLAB-Wakayama/gammachirp-filterbank/README.md

 	- "Sample-by-sample" processing is not much changed from v211.
 	- This version is essential for hearing impairment simulator, WHISv300.

+* GCFBv232:  Mar 2022 version
+	- Introducing DigitalRms1SPLdB for precise calculation.
+	- Renamed function names as GCFBv231_FunctionName --> GCFBv23_FunctionName
+	- Other features are the same as in GCFBv231

+* GCFBv233:  20 Mar 2022 version
+	- Parameter names with "OHC" and "IHC" were changed to "ACT" and "PAS"
+	- Other features are the same as in GCFBv232

 ---

 Reference: